Why Is My Toe Nail Yellow? Causes, Prevention, Diagnosis, and Treatment

 Treatment of Yellow Toenails

-Health issues such as diabetes and psoriasis can be managed with medications prescribed by a doctor.
-Thyroid problems may require thyroid replacement therapy to regulate hormone levels.
+Health issues like diabetes and psoriasis require medication prescribed by a doctor.
+Thyroid problems may necessitate thyroid replacement therapy to regulate hormone levels.

 Conclusion